Article

 The following design standards apply to nonresidential and mixed-use buildings in the Neighborhood 2 Zoning Districts.

 1. A frontage shall have a minimum of one prominent entrance, as defined in this Ordinance.
 This does not apply to Limited Access frontages.
+The number of prominent entrances required shall be determined by the building length along the frontage and the maximum spacing in J of Table 5-4.

-2. A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
+1. A prominent corner entry shall include design features that reinforce intersections as key locations for pedestrian activity.
 Two of the following shall be included.

 1. A chamfered or rounded corner design.